 Micah Fellows is a four-year honors college experience grounded in the wisdom of Micah 6:8: “And what does the Lord require of you?
 To act justly, and to love mercy, and to walk humbly with your God.”
 As part of an inspired community called to serve others, Micah Fellows devote their minds and talents to making Birmingham, and the world beyond, a better place.
 Through innovative course work, high-impact community development and service abroad, the Micah Fellows program will provide an intentional university experience connected to the world around you.Meet Our Current Micah Fellows

 Where Will You Serve?

 Micah Fellows has made a commitment to Birmingham, Samford's home for over a century.
 Birmingham has a distinctive role in the progress of human and civil rights.
 The city provides unique opportunities in a vibrant culture of service and an educational commitment through numerous organizations and city-wide initiatives.
 Micah Fellows work with service partners to enact positive change, while also learning effective methods of service and community leadership.
 To see where some of our current students are serving, look at our Current Micah Fellows bios.

 Click on the "Apply Today" icon to the right of this page.
 You will be asked to complete an application form, upload a comprehensive resume, answer an essay prompt and upload a recommendation letter.
 To apply, prospective students must have a minimum ACT score of 26 or corresponding SAT score.

-Our application deadline is December 1, 2018.
+Our application deadline is December 1, 2019 for the Class of 2024.
 Selected students will be invited to interview for the Micah Fellows program.
-Micah Interview Day will take place on February 16, 2019.
-After the Micah Fellows Interview Day, 12-15 students will be selected as the Micah Fellows Class of 2023.
+After an Interview Day in February 2020, 12-15 students will be selected as the Micah Fellows Class of 2024.

 If you have any questions about Micah Fellows, the application process or scheduling a visit please contact Caroline Janeway at (205) 726-2841 or email@example.com.